rhine59/ebike/README.md

   - [Adjusting the output voltage from the DC Booster](#adjusting-the-output-voltage-from-the-dc-booster)

 <!-- /TOC -->
-There is not much original content here, I am walking in the footsteps of those who know more than me, but hope that pulling all the threads together that I needed if of help to those who follow.
+There is not much original content here, I am walking in the footsteps of those who know more than me, but hope that pulling all the threads together that I needed is of help to those who follow.
 I hope that I have given all the credits and references that are due, but if I have missed anything, then please contact me and I will happily update this content.

 I am in no way trying to place product here.
-Any images or links are provided as samples that illustrate the story and work for me, and there are likely to be other ways to achieve the same result, but this journal is her to chronicle my journey.
+Any images or links are provided as samples that illustrate the story and as they worked for me.
+There are likely to be other ways to achieve the same result, but this journal is here to chronicle my journey.

 Any prices quoted here are only indicative and there will be options at different prices.
 Listed here to help you understand outline costs.